 Questions and answers

-It's all about ultraviolet - under prolonged exposure to rays, a larger amount of melanin accumulates in the spot, which determines the color of the neoplasm.
+It's all about ultraviolet radiation - under prolonged exposure to rays, a larger amount of melanin accumulates in the spot, which determines the color of the neoplasm.

 Is a flat mole with a black dot in the center dangerous?